OpenSourceEconomics/OpenSourceEconomics.github.io/resources.md

 * [Tilburg Science Hub](https://tilburgsciencehub.com/){:target="_blank"}.
 An open-source project run by researchers from Tilburg University that provides tools for set up, manage, and collaborate more efficiently on empirical research projects.

 * [German Reproducibility Network (GRN)](https://reproducibilitynetwork.de/){:target="_blank"}.
-The GRN IS a cross-disciplinary consortium that aims for the transparency of scientific research.
+The GRN is a cross-disciplinary consortium that aims for the transparency of scientific research.
 It promotes activities that ensure best practices in research and provides an extensive library of reproducibility resources for researchers.